Audit Log Concepts on Confluent Cloud

-Confluent Cloud audit logs provide comprehensive security monitoring and compliance capabilities for your cloud infrastructure.
-They capture a complete record of user interactions, administrative operations, and system access across all Confluent Cloud services.
+Confluent Cloud audit logs provide security monitoring and compliance capabilities for your cloud infrastructure.
+They capture a record of user interactions, administrative operations, and system access across all Confluent Cloud services.

-Each auditable event record includes information about who tried to do what, when they tried, and whether or not the system gave permission to proceed.
-Auditable event messages are emitted at the time of event occurrence; however, short delays or gaps during operational maintenance are possible, although rare.
+Each auditable event record includes information about who tried to do what, when they tried, and whether the system gave permission to proceed.
+Auditable event messages are emitted at the time of event occurrence.
+However, short delays or gaps during operational maintenance are possible, although rare.

-Cluster-level events capture activities within your data services, including authentication, authorization, and management operations for Kafka clusters (topics, consumer groups, cluster configurations), Schema Registry, ksqlDB, Flink, and Tableflow clusters.
+Cluster-level events capture activities within your data services, including authentication, authorization, and management operations for Kafka clusters (topics, consumer groups, cluster configurations), Schema Registry, ksqlDB, Apache Flink®, and Tableflow clusters.

 Organization-level events track administrative and resource management activities, including user and access management, resource lifecycle operations, security configurations, and infrastructure management.